nejucomo/incpa/README.md

 `incpa` is an <u>inc</u>remental <u>pa</u>rser composition crate.

 Incremental parsers process a chunk of input, then either produce an error, a parsed output, or an updated parser state ready for future input.
-This primitive, codified by [Parser::feed], allows the same parser definition to support parsing streaming input from async or sync sources, as well as other "incremental" use cases such as interactive REPL loop parsing.
+This primitive, codified by [parsing::Parser::feed], allows the same parser definition to support parsing streaming input from async or sync sources, as well as other "incremental" use cases such as interactive REPL loop parsing.

 The term "parser composition" emphasizes how sophisticated parsers can be defined by composing simpler parsers.